Skip to main content

 Who is responsible for payment of a construction inspector’s services?

-The cost associated with utilizing a construction inspector is typically borne by the borrower and is included in the project budget as a soft cost and as a closing statement line item.
+The cost associated with utilizing a construction inspector is typically borne by the borrower.
+It is included in the project budget as a soft cost and as a closing statement line item.

 What do these services cost?